13+ Common Entrance English revision

 Recommended Common Entrance English revision books

 - English Practice Exercises 13+: Common Entrance style practice questions (Practice Exercises at 13+).
-This one is particularly useful, since it features a vast number of practice Common Entrance papers, and the answers (including the examiner marks schemes) can be downloaded from the Galore Park website.
+This one is particularly useful since it features a vast number of practice Common Entrance papers, and the answers (including the examiner marks schemes) can be found in this book.

 - English for Common Entrance: Pupil’s Book– This is a useful practice aid, perhaps better for use throughout Years 7 & 8 rather than just revision.